If agile is good for your project: table of contents

 When to Ask for Expert Advice on Agile?

 Alright, you might’ve read many articles about Agile software development and Project Management.
 It seems that you already have broad knowledge, so you think you should know, how to make this decision.
 But still, something tells you that you don’t know enough.
+Further, you don’t quite know when to use agile methodology and when not to.

 My colleagues and I appreciate your professionalism.
 We know that it takes years of hard work to gain experience in one’s field, like Project Management.
 I’m sure you are an expert in your business.
 How many years did it take to get you to this place?
 Only you know the pain of putting your shoulder to the plough.